pajikos/ai-examples/azureai-search-rag/README.md

 pip install -r requirements.txt
 ```

-## Running the Chatbot
+## Loading Data to the Vector Store

-### Step 1: Initialize the Chatbot
+To load documents into the vector store, follow these steps:

-First, initialize and set up the RAGChatbot by running the following code:
+1. Initialize and set up the RAGChatbot.
+2. Uncomment the `save_to_db` line in the script.
+3. Run the script to save documents to the database.
+4. Comment the `save_to_db` line again to avoid reloading the data.

 ```python
 from rag_chatbot import RAGChatbot